I'm a Good Ol' Rebel: Background

 After the Confederacy's loss to the U.S. in the American Civil War, "I'm a Good Ol' Rebel" was created as a poem by former Confederate major James Innes Randolph in the 1860s.
 Its music was based upon the Minstrel song "Joe Bowers".
 It is not known who initially created the music, with a claim in 1864 attributing it to "J.R.T." and an 1866 sheet music copy ironically dedicating it to Thad Stevens.

 "I'm a Good Ol' Rebel" was first published as a poem locally in Maryland in 1898 but was published as a song nationwide in the April 4, 1914 edition of Collier's Weekly.
 The song is anti-Unionist in tone, expressing hatred towards the U.S. and its national symbols such as the U.S. Constitution and U.S. Declaration of Independence.
 It reflected a view held by some ex-Confederates who were reluctant to accept Reconstruction with the United States and an expression of the bitterness and anger they felt after the Confederacy had lost the American Civil War to the U.S. However, it is speculated that the song did not reflect Randolph's personal views and was intended "... to illustrate the irreconcilable spirit of the illiterate in some sections", as it had been sung and passed through oral tradition throughout Southern bars.

 The published version initially contained only four verses, but individual performers have added their own verses to reflect their own opinions on the United States.

 Legacy

 The song became known outside the United States.
 The American-born Consuelo Montagu, Duchess of Manchester, once performed the song uncensored for the future King Edward VII when he was Prince of Wales in London.
 Upon hearing the song, he later requested a repeat performance of "...that fine American song with the cuss words in it."
-In 2011, the band Junto released a parody of the song as an anti-Barack Obama song titled "I'm A Good Ole American".